Updated: Oct 30

-An efficient strategy for searching for adverse events in the scientific literature should find as many relevant events as possible while maintaining the screening effort within reasonable levels.
-Finding more events is directly related to the question of where to search.
+An efficient strategy for searching for medical literature monitoring of adverse events should find as many relevant events as possible and maintain screening efforts within reasonable levels.

-The Directory of Open Access Journals (DOAJ) indexes academic literature with an open access license from publishers worldwide.
+The Directory of Open Access Journals (DOAJ) indexes open access literature from publishers worldwide.
 It currently hosts over 5 million records.

-Can these databases help us find more adverse events?
+Can Crossref and DOAJ help us find more adverse events?

 We performed a simple evaluation comparing search results from DOAJ and Crossref against PubMed as the benchmark index.
-To help in this effort, we took advantage of biologit MLM-AI’s infrastructure to extract and de-duplicate articles from these three sources, and perform the initial screening of abstracts for adverse events.
+We used the functionality available in biologit MLM-AI to extract and de-duplicate articles and use our AI models to perform the initial screening of abstracts for articles flagged as suspect adverse events.

 For articles describing valid adverse events, a final quality check and manual check against PubMed is done to ensure these were indeed unique hits.

 The screening process with MLM-AI used in this study.

 Articles were automatically de-duplicated considering PubMed as the prime source (ie. if it was found in PubMed it was ignored in other sources).
 The chart below summarizes total articles by source for the two products: